 The product aims at investing in sustainable investments as defined in article 2(17) SFDR, thus the percentage of sustainable investments is set at 90% of the net assets of the product.
 All exposure to sustainable investments is via direct equity exposures in investee entities.
+Investee companies qualifying as sustainable investment are counted as fully contributing to either an environmental or social objective.

 The product aims at investing only in equity securities qualifying as sustainable investment but may hold up to 10% of cash or cash equivalents and derivatives for currency risk management purposes.
-Due to the technical and neutral nature of the asset, such instruments are not considered as investments and thus no minimum safeguards have been put in place.
+Due to the technical and neutral nature of the asset, such instruments are not considered as sustainable investments and thus no minimum safeguards have been put in place.

-The product will invest a minimum of 60% in sustainable investments with environmental objective.
+The product will invest a minimum of 25% in sustainable investments with environmental objective.
+The product will invest a minimum of 25% in sustainable investments with a social objective.